[Page Updated: 25 June 2020]

 Food: Mice, frogs, lizards.
 Predominantly rodents.

 Venom Toxicity: Very toxic.
 Venom is cytotoxic – it destroys all cells it comes in contact with – red blood cells and tissue.
 With a quick hospital visit after a bite you may just lose part of your finger, or some tissue where the bite occurred.
 The venom causes a bite victim to bleed from body orifices – eyes, nose, mouth, ears, sexual organs, and sometimes fatally in the brain.
 Most people don’t die if they go to the hospital.
 Deaths occur when bite victims delay seeking medical treatment.
 There is antivenom for this snake.

 Offspring: Lay eggs.
 Female guards them.
-Young are about 9 inches- fast and thin.
+Young are about 9 inches long and fast and thin.
 Fully ready to bite and have full strength venom.

 Malayan Pit Viper Eating Mouse Video – close up of large fangs, strike, etc.